mitesh8/Academic-Certificate-Verification-using-Blockchain/README.md

 entity that requires verification of educational credentials.
 The Verifier can request access to the Certificate Holder's certificate and can use the blockchain to verify its authenticity and accuracy.
-By verifying the certificate on the blockchain, the Verifier can be confident that the certificate is genuine and has not been tampered with
+By verifying the certificate on the blockchain, the Verifier can be confident that the certificate is genuine and has not been tampered.

+Following will be the working process of the system.
+1) University grants a degree certificate and enters the student’s data into the system.
+Next, the system automatically generates block form blockchain by adding hash of the certificate or it can be a collection of certificates.
+2) The certificate hash is generated then email is sent to student containing hash value for the certificate.
+3) The companies check e-certificates details to website and match to existing hash value.
+If the Hash value matches, then all e- certificates are valid else there may be document forgery might be carried out.